-- 2. Cylindrical wavefront : If the source is a linear source of light, the wavefront is a cylindrical wavefront.
-In case of cylindrical wavefront intensity varies as 1/r. - 3.
-Plane wavefront : When the source is at infinite distance, the radius of curvature of wavefront will be very large.
-A small portion of spherical wavefront with source at infinite distance is a plane wavefront.
-In case of plane wavefront intensity is constant. - 4.
-Huygen's principle : Each point on the wavefront becomes a source of secondary disturbance and sends secondary wavelets which travels with the same speed as that of the original waves. - 5.
-A surface tangential to all these secondary wavelets is the new wavefront.
-Huygen's theory explained satisfactorily phenomena like reflection, refraction, interference and diffraction of light. - 6.
-Secondary wavelets spread out as spherical secondary wavefronts with the speed of light. - 7.
-The tangential surface to all the secondary wavefronts gives the new wavefront. - 8.
-The intensity of the secondary wavefront is given by $I=I_0(1+\cos\phi)$ where $\phi$ is the angle between the original direction of propagation and the direction of observation.
-This shows that the secondary wavefront has zero intensity in the backward direction.
+- Spherical wave front: A wave front due to a point source in a three dimensional isotropic space is called spherical wave front.
+In case of spherical wave front intensity varies as $1/r^2$. - Cylindrical wave front: If the source is a linear source of light, the wave front is a cylindrical wave front.
+In case of cylindrical wave front intensity varies as 1/r. - Plane wave front: When the source is at infinite distance, the radius of curvature of wave front will be very large.
+A small portion of spherical wave front with source at infinite distance is a plane wave front.
+In case of plane wave front intensity is constant. - 1.
+Huygens's principle: Each point on the wave front becomes a source of secondary disturbance and sends secondary wavelets which travels with the same speed as that of the original waves. - 2.
+A surface tangential to all these secondary wavelets is the new wave front.
+Huygens's theory explained satisfactorily phenomena like reflection, refraction, interference and diffraction of light. - 3.
+Secondary wavelets spread out as spherical secondary wave fronts with the speed of light. - 4.
+The tangential surface to all the secondary wave fronts gives the new wave front. - 5.
+The intensity of the secondary wave front is given by $I=I_0(1+\cos\phi)$ where φ is the angle between the original direction of propagation and the direction of observation.
+This shows that the secondary wave front has zero intensity in the backward direction.

-Principle of superposition of light waves:
+Principle of superposition of light waves

-- 9. When two or more than two waves superimpose over each other at a common point of the medium then the resultant displacement (y) of the particle is equal to the vector sum of the displacements (y1 and y2) produced by individual waves i.e., $\vec{y} = \vec{y}1 + \vec{y}2$ . - 10.
-When the displacement due to two wave are in the same direction (i.e., same phase) then resultant displacement is $y = y_1 + y_2$ . - 11.
-When the displacement due to two waves are mutually in opposite direction (i.e., opposite phase) then resultant displacement will be $y = y_1 y_2$ .
+- When two or more than two waves superimpose over each other at a common point of the medium then the resultant displacement (y) of the particle is equal to the vector sum of the displacements $(y_1 \text{ and } y_2)$ produced by individual waves i.e., $\vec{y} = \vec{y}1 + \vec{y}2$. - When the displacement due to two wave are in the same direction (i.e., same phase) then resultant displacement is $y = y_1 + y_2$. - When the displacement due to two waves are mutually in opposite direction (i.e., opposite phase) then resultant displacement will be